The English version of quarkus.io is the official project site. Translated sites are community supported on a best-effort basis.

 Testing with in-memory databases

-Some databases like H2 and Derby are commonly used in "embedded mode" as a facility to run quick integration tests.
+Some databases like H2 and Derby are commonly used in the embedded mode as a facility to run integration tests quickly.

 package my.app.integrationtests.db;